-We utilize the fluid-solver framework AMROC, version 2.0, integrated into the Virtual Test Facility [21, 22, 23], which is based on the block-structured adaptive mesh refinement algorithm pioneered by Berger & Oliger [7] and refined by Berger & Colella [6].
+We utilize the fluid-solver framework AMROC, version 2.0, integrated into the Virtual Test Facility Deiterding et al., 2006, 2007), which is based on the block-structured adaptive mesh refinement algorithm pioneered by Berger & Oliger Berger and Oliger (1984) and refined by Berger & Colella Berger and Colella (1988).
 This algorithm is designed especially for the solution of hyperbolic partial differential equations with SAMR, where the computational grid is implemented as a collection of rectangular grid components.
 Finite-difference methods are limited to either uniform grids or SAMR, while the finite-volume approach can also be used with unstructured meshes.
 The SAMR method follows a patch-wise refinement strategy.
 Cells are flagged by error indicators and clustered into rectangular boxes of appropriate size.
 Refined grids are derived recursively from the coarser level and a hierarchy of successively embedded grid patches is constructed.
-With its parallel distribution strategy, described in detail in [15] and [19], AMROC synchronizes the overlapping ghost cell regions of neighboring patches user-transparently over processor borders whenever boundary conditions are applied.
-An efficient partitioning strategy for distributed memory machines is used for high-performance simulations with MPI-library, cf. [15].
+With its parallel distribution strategy, described in detail in Deiterding (2005a) and Deiterding (2003), AMROC synchronizes the overlapping ghost cell regions of neighboring patches user-transparently over processor borders whenever boundary conditions are applied.
+An efficient partitioning strategy for distributed memory machines is used for high-performance simulations with MPI-library, cf. Deiterding (2005a).

 Typically, a second-order accurate Cartesian finite volume method (commonly of the MUSCL type) is used with SAMR implementations.
-AMROC has been employed very successively with such schemes to efficiently simulate shock-induced combustion, particularly detonation waves, with simplified [9] and detailed chemical kinetics [16, 18].
+AMROC has been employed very successively with such schemes to efficiently simulate shock-induced combustion, particularly detonation waves, with simplified Browne et al. (2007) and detailed chemical kinetics Deiterding (2005b, 2010).
 From the standpoint of DNS, however, the low numerical dissipation of the 6th-order hybrid WENO/CD scheme should provide faster grid-wise convergence than a second-order scheme.
 Also, it is predicted that for three-dimensional simulations, owing to the multiscale nature of the problem, it will be very expensive to obtain the desired resolution needed in the diffusive mixing and reaction zones.
 In the case where the simulation is memory rather than compute time limited (i.e., the available memory determines the highest possible resolution), the 6th-order accurate method yields superior results.

-In order to prescribe non-rectangular domains in § 7 we utilize a level-set-based embedded boundary method, that has been demonstrated and verified in detail for chemically reactive flows in [17].
+In order to prescribe non-rectangular domains in $\S$ 6 we utilize a level-set-based embedded boundary method, that has been demonstrated and verified in detail for chemically reactive flows in Deiterding (2009).

-4.1.
-Centered differences in flux-based form
+3.1 Centered differences in flux-based form

-WENO schemes themselves are naturally flux-based formulations, but a flux-based formulation of the centereddifference method is also required in order to enforce conservation at the WENO-SYM/CD scheme-matching points.
-For the j-th point at the cell center, the flux in the x-direction can be approximated with a 7-point centered stencil as where $\alpha = 1/60$, $\beta = -3/20$, and $\gamma = 3/4$ are constants selected for the 6th-order accurate stencil.
-However, in order to enforce conservation, we must consider the fluxes at the cell boundaries $f{j+\frac{1}{2}}$ and $f{j-\frac{1}{2}}$.
-For the inertial fluxes, the local f_j at the cell centers are explicitly known.
-However, the local cell-centered diffusive fluxes must be calculated with a stencil similar to that of (27) as discussed in § 4.2.
+WENO schemes themselves are naturally flux-based formulations, but a flux-based formulation of the centered-difference method is also required in order to enforce conservation at the WENO-SYM/CD scheme-matching points.
+For the j-th point at the cell center, the flux in the x-direction can be approximated with a 7-point centered stencil as where $\alpha = 1/60$ , $\beta = -3/20$ , and $\gamma = 3/4$ are constants selected for the 6th-order accurate stencil.
+However, in order to enforce conservation, we must consider the fluxes at the cell boundaries $f{j+\frac{1}{2}}$ and $f{j-\frac{1}{2}}$ .
+For the inertial fluxes, the local $f_j$ at the cell centers are explicitly known.
+However, the local cell-centered diffusive fluxes must be calculated with a stencil similar to that of (27) as discussed in § 3.2.
 These together are used to obtain the fluxes at the cell walls, obtaining the final desired conservative approximation of the flux at the cell center, i.e., where $f{j+\frac{1}{2}}$ and $f{j-\frac{1}{2}}$ are calculated using